Your Loft Occupies Approximately One -Third of the Floor Space Within Your Home

-Loft Boarding Your Loft is the Most Practical Way of Creating Additional Storage Space, "When Installed Correctly".
+Boarding Your Loft is the Most Practical Way of Creating Additional Storage Space, "When Installed Correctly".

-Loft Boarding Directly onto the Joists:
+Installing Loft Boards Directly onto the Joists:

-Low Level Loft Boarding and the use of Moisture Resistant Boards:
+Low-Level Loft Boarding and the use of Moisture Resistant Boards:

-2)Water vapour can pass through most building materials and will enter the roof space through the plasterboard ceilings with a greater amount entering through air gaps in ceilings, such as around cables, pipes, loft hatches and downlighters.
-You are unlikely to prevent condensation in the roof space completely so is the application of moisture resistant boarding a preventative measure or not?
+Water vapor can pass through most building materials and will enter the roof space through the plasterboard ceilings with a greater amount entering through air gaps in ceilings, such as around cables, pipes, loft hatches, and downlighters.
+You are unlikely to prevent condensation in the roof space completely so is the application of moisture-resistant boarding a preventative measure or not?
 Suppressing the existence of moisture within the loft is a recipe for disaster, as the moist air will condensate on the underside of the boards and migrate downwards forming on the joist below this will in time erode the joists.